ahmed-alani-hb/Variant_bulk_creation/README.md

 ## Variant Creation Tool

-1. (Optional) Select a default Item template that is configured with exactly one variant attribute.
+1. (Optional) Select a default Item template that is configured with up to three variant attributes.
-2. The tool automatically shows the attribute name and the allowed values for the selected template.
+2. The tool automatically shows the attribute names and the allowed values for the selected template.
 3. Add rows to the table for each variant you would like to create.
 Use the new **Template Item** column to pick the appropriate template per row, then